BZoennchen/Pages/cv.md

 ## Other Interests

-+ **Open Eduction:** Free and open education, schooling and education in the digital era
++ **Open Education:** Free and open education, schooling and education in the digital era
 + **Complex Systems:** How do complex system interact?
 What is the relation of entropy and complexity?
 + **Philosophy:** Constructivism, Philosophy of Mind, Phenomenology, Existentialism, Philosophy of Language
 + **Creative Coding:** Live Programming, Algorithmic Composition, Sound Design, Generative Design